hapytex/css-selectors/README.md

 isMyCssSelector _ = False
 ```

+The quasiquoter can be used in a type signature as well, but will always,
+regardless of the content, return the type for `SelectorGroup`.
+If you use the
+quasiquoter as a declaration, it will simply not generate any declarations.

+Perhaps in the (far) future, we will make more sensical implementations for the
+type and declaration part of the quasiquoter.

 Note that you need to enable the `-XQuasiQuotes` pragma when you compile.

 ## Selector normalization